Last Updated on by

 - Ceramic tile is the most common and effective floor covering for radiant floor heating; it conducts heat well and adds thermal storage.

 - Carpet is another common one people go with.
-If you choose this option, be you will need to use a thin carpet with dense padding and install as little carpeting as possible.
+If you choose this option, you will need to use a thin carpet with dense padding and install as little carpeting as possible.
+You can find one at Bogans Carpets, visit their store online to see their full range of carpets.

 - Wood flooring should be laminated as opposed to solid wood, in order to reduce the possibility of the wood shrinking and cracking from the drying effects of the heat.